whatshap/whatshap/doc/guide.rst

 how this is done, if you used ``--reference`` with your ``phase`` command, you should alse use ``--reference`` here.

+When using 10X Genomics BAM files, ``haplotag`` reads the BX tags and per default assigns reads that belong to the same read cloud to the same haplotype.
+This feature can be switched off using the ``--ignore-linked-read`` flag.

 The input VCF may have been phased by any program, not only WhatsHap, as long as the phasing info is recorded with a ``PS`` or ``HP`` tag.